Wally Schirra: Apollo program

 Apollo 7 was launched on October 11, 1968, making Schirra the first person to fly in space three times.
 Prior to launch, Schirra had objected because of high winds, which could have injured the astronauts in the event of an abort within the first minute of the mission.
 After reaching orbit, the Apollo 7 CSM performed space rendezvous and docking exercises with the S-4B stage to simulate retrieving the Apollo Lunar Module.
 On the second day of the mission, the crew conducted the first live television pictures publicly broadcast from inside a crewed spacecraft.

 During the mission, Schirra became sick with a head cold, which he passed to Eisele.
 Anticipating issues with congestion inside of a sealed spacesuit, Schirra proposed to Mission Control that they would not wear their helmets during reentry.
 Despite a request from Chris Kraft and Deke Slayton to wear helmets during reentry, Schirra, Eisele, and Cunningham refused and performed reentry without them.
 Apollo 7 landed southeast of Bermuda on October 22, 1968.

-Prior to the Apollo 7 launch, Schirra had made the decision to retire after the flight, and left the NASA Astronaut Corps on July 1, 1969.
+Prior to the Apollo 7 launch, Schirra had decided to retire after the flight, and left the NASA Astronaut Corps on July 1, 1969.
 Schirra's last assignment as an astronaut was to conduct the investigation into Neil Armstrong's Lunar Landing Research Vehicle crash, which he attributed to a mechanical failure and recommended suspending training with the vehicle.
 On the same date, Schirra retired from the Navy with the rank of Captain.